IgorDeepakM/SpacePony/README.md

 * Real asynchronous IO and not a POSIX like wrapper.
 An API that can be used for anything streaming like Files, HTTP, TCP.
 The API should also use the best available asynchronous OS API primitives.

 * Implement a good and comprehensive reflection interface.

-* Currently there is no good alternative similar to an enum in C/C++.
-In Pony, the goto method is to use a primitive and implement methods that returns a literal [like this](https://tutorial.ponylang.io/appendices/examples.html#enumeration-with-values).
-However, this is very tedious to use and there is no auto increment of the enumerations.
-It is time to add enums in SpacePony in order to make it more convenient and also easier to port C interfaces.
-Sure you can use some fancy AI to do the conversion, but still SpacePony needs a more convenient primitive for this.

 ### Long term (read never)